Formation, Vocation and Pastoral Ministries

 NORTH AMERICAN FRENCH REGIME COLLECTION, 1593-1977, undated, 0.9 foot [29 reels microfilm].

-Microfilmed records authored by French and Jesuits explorers and evangelizers in the Great Lakes, Mississippi, and St. Lawrence regions plus related notes.
+Microfilmed records authored by French Government and Jesuit explorers and evangelizers in the Great Lakes, Mississippi, and St. Lawrence regions.
+Includes related research notes by Rev. Raphael N. Hamilton, S.J.

 [Connect to North American French Regime Inventory]